Keith Irving

 Keith Irving (born 1958) is a Canadian politician, who was elected to the Nova Scotia House of Assembly in the 2013 provincial election.
 A member of the Nova Scotia Liberal Party, he represents the electoral district of Kings South.
 Irving has previously served on Wolfville Town Council and Iqaluit Town Council.
 Irving is a former architect by trade.

 In 2017, Irving was re-elected in Kings South.

 On February 23, 2021, Irving was appointed to the Executive Council of Nova Scotia as Minister of Environment and Climate Change, and Chair of Treasury and Policy Board.
 Irving was re-elected in the 2021 election, however the Rankin Liberals lost government becoming the Official Opposition.

+On July 19, 2024, Irving announced he would not run in the 2024 Nova Scotia general election.